 In the meantime, we found rat droppings on the bottom shelf of a storage cupboard in the garage.
 I placed a box trap in there and then called Corky's exterminators.
 They told me it would be a minimum of $115 for "Rat Work" and it goes up from there.

 The guy from Corky's was very informative, to say the least.
 He basically told me about the behavior of rats.

 - They have very poor eyesight and like to follow walls around corners.

 - However they have a keen sense of smell, especially for stuff they like to eat and chew.

 - They can squeeze through unbelievable small spaces and can chew their way through almost anything.

 - They don't like the light.
 I told him we were leaving the lights on in the garage all day and all night as a deterrent.
 He said they can get used to that and come out with the lights on.
 Just use the lights normally.

-He told me I needed to buy Tom Cat Snap Traps from Home Depot and bait them with the mini Snicker bars, or peanut butter, or mixed bird seed.
+He told me I needed to buy Tom Cat Snap Traps from Home Depot and bait them with the mini Snicker bars, peanut butter, or mixed birdseed.
 He also told me to pre-bait them.
-This means put bait in front of the trap to entice them.
+This means putting bait in front of the trap to entice them.
 They also like the bait from the box traps.
 It will dehydrate them.
 But you have to have a water supply so they don't die outside the trap.
 They will drink the water and go back and hopefully die inside the trap.

 Catching the Culprit

 The next day, I checked the traps and found that one of them had a dead rat in it.
-Rigamortis had already set in.
+Rigor mortis had already set in.
 It was very easy to dispose of said rat by just releasing him or her from the clutches of the trap.
-I have a picture of it, but if you are the faint of heart, don't look.
+I have a picture of it below, but if you are the faint of heart, don't look.